 - Build a safe project environment where they can maximize their potential

-There are many areas and opportunities to practice emotional intelligence in project management and in the workplace in general.
+Areas of applicationBack to top There are many areas and opportunities to practice emotional intelligence in project management and in the workplace in general.
 Employees apply EI when they calmly and objectively accept criticism and responsibility, when they move on after making a mistake, or when they say no when they need to.
 Project professionals can apply emotional intelligence in specific PM processes:

 - Not signing off to an ill-defined project scope despite the pressure from stakeholders